perepaul/laratickets-guzbyte/README.md

 ### Good Luck!

-# How to use my solution
+# Steps on how to deploy

 1. Pull the current codebase.
 2. Configure Email Client in .env file (e.g. mailhog, Mailtrap) to recieve temporary login details